eduardoalthaus/hddtest/README.md

 Use this utility to check the condition of your HDD, any result that is not equal to 100%, be aware that you need to replace your disk ASAP.

 **Install (Ubuntu / Debian)**
-`sudo apt install git && git clone https://github.com/eduardoalthaus/hddtest && cd hddtest && sudo chmod +x Run.sh && sudo ./Run.sh`
+`sudo apt install git && sudo apt install gzip && git clone https://github.com/eduardoalthaus/hddtest && cd hddtest && sudo chmod +x run.sh && sudo ./run.sh`